-- Indirect, or overhead, costs of the organization - Refreshments or food - Gift cards or gifts for volunteers (stipends are okay)
+- Refreshments or food - Gift cards or gifts for volunteers (stipends are acceptable)

 Who is Eligible to Apply?

 Applicants must be a 501(c)(3) non-profit organization, have a similar designation from the U.S. Internal Revenue Service or have a partnership that includes a nonprofit organization with 501(c)(3) status.
 Nonprofits must be incorporated under state law.
 While applicants can have offices outside Montgomery County, beneficiaries of funded services must be either Montgomery County residents or employed in Montgomery County.
 An organization may apply for MCAEL funding regardless of whether it has previously applied for other County-administered grant programs, such as the Community Development Block Grant (CDBG) program.
 Applicants who receive funding one year are not guaranteed funding in subsequent years - funding is dependent on many factors including performance in the current and/or previous years.